mitchelleokemwa/My-FishWatch-Project/README.md

 # Installation

-Clone the project
+.Clone the project

-cd to the right directory
+.cd to the right directory

-Install dependencies
+.Install dependencies
    npm install

    Start the json server